Research projects

 Current projects

-The InGRID-2 project is a continuation of the launch of the infrastructure in 2013, and will work on it as an advanced research infrastructure.
+The InGRID-2 project is a continuation of the launch in 2013 and will work on it as an advanced research infrastructure.

-Developing common tools and approaches regarding various aspects of data production for the whole European Statistical System.
+Developing common tools regarding various aspects of data production for the whole European Statistical System.

-Bicycling is an often overlooked means of transportation, both for commuting and for recreation which, in recent years, has gained in popularity.
+Bicycling is an often overlooked means of transportation, both for commuting and for recreation.

 Other projects